FeralEngineering/Wardra/README.md

 ![Wardra running](images/wardra-live.JPG)

-Wardra is a Raspberry Pi wardriving virtual pet.
+Wardra is a Raspberry Pi-based wardriving virtual pet.

-It rides around with you, passively watches for nearby Wi-Fi networks, logs what it sees with GPS context, and evolves as it discovers unique open networks.
+It passively scans for nearby Wi-Fi networks, logs them with GPS data, and uses those discoveries to drive an evolution system displayed on an e-paper screen.

-It does not connect to networks, crack passwords, capture traffic, or attack anything.
+Wardra does not connect to networks, capture traffic, or perform attacks.

-It is not meant to be the most powerful scanner possible.

-It is a little signal-hungry goblin that turns wardriving into something closer to carrying a creature through invisible terrain.

 ---